Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 example pf a permalinks

-From an SEO standpoint, they help Google understand the URL structure of your content.
+From an SEO perspective, permalinks assist Google in understanding the structure of your content’s URL.

 permalink structure